Golden Age of Radio: Availability of recordings

 The great majority of pre-World War II live radio broadcasts are lost.
-Many were never recorded; few recordings antedate the early 1930s.
+Many were never recorded; few recordings predate the early 1930s.
 Beginning then several of the longer-running radio dramas have their archives complete or nearly complete.
 The earlier the date, the less likely it is that a recording survives.
 However, a good number of syndicated programs from this period have survived because copies were distributed far and wide.
 Recordings of live network broadcasts from the World War II years were preserved in the form of pressed vinyl copies issued by the Armed Forces Radio Service (AFRS) and survive in relative abundance.
 Syndicated programs from World War II and later years have nearly all survived.
 The survival of network programming from this time frame is more inconsistent; the networks started prerecording their formerly live shows on magnetic tape for subsequent network broadcast, but did not physically distribute copies, and the expensive tapes, unlike electrical transcription ("ET") discs, could be "wiped" and re-used (especially since, in the age of emerging trends such as television and music radio, such recordings were believed to have virtually no rerun or resale value).
 Thus, while some prime time network radio series from this era exist in full or almost in full, especially the most famous and longest-lived of them, less prominent or shorter-lived series (such as serials) may have only a handful of extant episodes.
 Airchecks, off-the-air recordings of complete shows made by, or at the behest of, individuals for their own private use, sometimes help to fill in such gaps.
 The contents of privately made recordings of live broadcasts from the first half of the 1930s can be of particular interest, as little live material from that period survives.
 Unfortunately, the sound quality of very early private recordings is often very poor, although in some cases this is largely due to the use of an incorrect playback stylus, which can also badly damage some unusual types of discs.